 Since credit cards come with a spending limit, how much of that credit you use compared to your total available credit will impact your profile.
-Keeping your credit utilization down can help improve your credit score, as it signals to creditors and credit bureaus that you can use it (and pay it off) responsibly.
+Keeping your credit utilization down can help improve your credit score.
+It signals to creditors and credit bureaus that you can use your card, and pay it off, in a responsible manner.
 Conversely, a higher credit utilization ratio brings your credit score down.

-Because charge cards generally don’t come with spending limits, credit agencies don’t factor charge card credit utilization rates in their scoring models—meaning that making larger purchases with these cards rather than with credit cards can help improve your credit and increase your spending power.
+Charge cards generally don’t come with spending limits, credit agencies don’t factor charge card credit utilization rates in their scoring models.
+Meaning that making larger purchases with these cards rather than with credit cards can help improve your credit and increase your spending power.
 However, you can still expect charge card use to impact other aspects of your profile, such as your payment history and the length of your credit history.

 Ramp’s charge card takes the complexity out of corporate finance

-Despite their more stringent eligibility requirements, many small business owners and entrepreneurs opt for charge cards due to the competitive benefits and added savings they offer.
+Despite the more stringent eligibility requirements, charge cards are appealing for many small business owners and entrepreneurs due to the competitive benefits and added savings they can offer.

 That’s where Ramp comes in.
 We offer corporate cards with no credit checks or personal guarantees, plus unlimited 1.5% cash back on all purchases.
 In addition to the physical cards you’re accustomed to, you can easily set up virtual corporate cards for you and your employees too.

-Combined with our powerful spend management platform, the Ramp corporate card doesn’t just pay for and track business expenses—you’re able to monitor and even control employee spend too.
+Combined with our powerful spend management platform, the Ramp corporate card doesn’t just pay for and track business expenses.
+It offers the option for you to monitor and even control employee spend too.

 With Ramp’s spend management solutions in your finance stack, you’re better equipped to identify savings opportunities and reach your financial goals that much sooner.